bioidiap/docs/doc/help.rst

 .. _bob.help:

 ================================
- How to Get Help and Contribute
+ How to get help and contribute
 ================================

 Example usages of Bob